Large U(1) charges from flux breaking in 4D F-theory models: Formalism of vertical flux breaking

-Recall that we need $\Theta_{i_s \alpha}=0$ for all $i_s,\alpha$ to preserve the whole $G$.
-Now we break $G$ into a smaller group $G'$ by turning on some nonzero $\phi_{i_s\alpha}$.
+Recall that we need $\Theta_{i \alpha}=0$ for all $i,\alpha$ to preserve the whole $G$.
+Now we break $G$ into a smaller group $G'$ by turning on some nonzero $\phi_{i\alpha}$.
 Such flux breaks some of the roots in $G$.
 It also induces masses for some Cartan gauge bosons by the St\"uckelberg mechanism \cite{Grimm:2010ks,Grimm:2011tb}, hence breaks some combinations of Cartan $\U(1)$'s in $G$.
-For a given gauge factor $G_s\subset G$, let $\alpha_{i_s}$ be its simple roots, and $T_{i_s}$ be the Cartan generators associated with $\alpha_{i_s}$ i.e. in the co-root basis.
-The root $b_{i_s} \alpha_{i_s}$ is preserved under the breaking if
+Let $\alpha_{i}$ be the simple roots of $G$, and $T_{i}$ be the Cartan generators associated with $\alpha_{i}$ i.e. in the co-root basis.
+The root $b_{i} \alpha_{i}$ is preserved under the breaking if

 for all $\alpha$.
 Here $\left<.,\,.\right>$ denotes the inner product of root vectors.
 Moreover, the corresponding linear combination of Cartan generators